Requirements

 Geographic Region:

-• One History Course from the region
+• One History Course from the region (the IS course list features contemporary History courses)

-• Three electives related to the region (Your geographic region should correspond to the language you are studying)
+• Three electives related to the region (your geographic region should correspond to the language you are studying)

 Major Theme (4 courses):